moshner/automateyourlife.org/_projects/trip-wire-photo.md

 ## C) Set up AutoRemote to receive the signal from IFTTT

- 1. Connect AutoRemote to IFTTT (TODO, insert link to intructions)
+ 1. Connect AutoRemote to IFTTT (TODO, insert link to instructions)
  1. Set up a Profile to trigger when that data is received.

 ## D) Set up Tasker Task

  1. Name it 'Hi' or something.
- 1. Setup action to delete a file named /DCIM/Tasker/%HiFoto
+ 1. Setup action to delete a file named `/DCIM/Tasker/%HiFoto`
- 1. Set a variable %HiFoto to %TIMEMS (time in milliseconds)
+ 1. Set a variable `%HiFoto` to `%TIMEMS` (time in milliseconds)
  1. (optional) Play a music file with the sound of a camera shutter
- 1. Take a photo with the front camera and name it %HiFoto.
+ 1. Take a photo with the front camera and name it `%HiFoto`.
 Optionally you can check "Discrete" to
  1. Send the photo to the location of your choice.
 Like using JOIN to push it to a specific device.

 ## E) Test it out